Bismuth (Steven Universe)

-"Bismuth" is the twentieth and twenty-first episode of the third season (and the 98th and 99th episodes overall) of American animated television series Steven Universe; it premiered on August 4, 2016 on Cartoon Network.
+"Bismuth" is the twenty-fourth episode of the third season (and the 100th episode overall) of American animated television series Steven Universe; it premiered on August 4, 2016 on Cartoon Network.
 A special double-length episode featuring guest star Uzo Aduba, it was advertised as the 100th episode of the series. (although the very next episode, "Beta", is the actual 100th episode) It was written and storyboarded by Lamar Abrams, Colin Howard, Jeff Liu and Katie Mitroff.
 The episode was viewed by 2.153 million viewers.

 In the episode, Steven accidentally discovers and frees a Gem bubbled within Lion's mane, who is introduced as Bismuth, one of the original Crystal Gems from 5,300 years ago.
 As her old friends Pearl and Garnet rejoice, Steven eventually learns why Bismuth was kept hidden all these years.

 The episode aired as part of the "summer of Steven" event, in which 20 new episodes of Steven Universe aired over the course of four weeks; a clip from the episode was released in advance to promote the event.